Code-the-Dream-School/python-200/lessons/06_AI_augmentation/semantic_rag.md

     return psycopg2.connect(PG_CONN_STR)
 ```

+The code up until `PG_CONN_STR` is the same as the semantic RAG implementation from earlier.
+Note that `PG_CONN_STR` contains the username, password, and port that was set in the `yaml` file earlier. `psycopg2.connect(PG_CONN_STR)` connects to the postgres database `ctd_rag` in the docker container.

-The loading, chunking and embedding of the text in the documents is the same as the custom semantic RAG implementation as seen previosly.
+The loading, chunking and embedding of the text in the documents(i.e. the "text extraction," "split text into chunks," and "generate embeddings" steps in the figure at the beginning of the lesson) is the same as the custom semantic RAG implementation as seen previously.
 Next, we load the chunks onto the docker container database.
 To do this, we first initialize the SQL database in the docker container.

 ### Initialize SQL table in docker container

-We connect to the Postgres server running in Docker and:
+After we connect to the Postgres server running in Docker, the code below is used to:

 - Enable the `pgvector` extension
-- Create a `rag_chunks` table with:
+- Create a `rag_chunks` SQL table with the columns:
   - `doc_id`
   - `chunk_id`
   - `text`
   - `embedding` (a `vector(dim)` column)

-We will use the `dim` we just measured from the embeddings.
+We will use the `dim` measured from the embeddings (refer to the "from text to embeddings" section above).

 ```python
 with get_connection() as conn: